-EWI's managers comment that, so far this year, it has been a highly volatile period in global equity markets, with real gyrations in expectations as the world has been forced to rapidly to adjust to rapidly changing geopolitical norms.
-They say that, in the second half of 2024, there was strong positive sentiment towards global small caps that saw them outperform US large caps, reversing a pattern of marked underperformance over the previous two years.
-As valuations became stretched - particularly in the US as the market looked forward to tax cuts and deregulation designed to stimulate economic activity - EWI's manager took the opportunity to trim some holdings that it felt had done well (for example, Doximity and Axon Enterprise), rotating into opportunities where it saw more attractive valuations.
+EWI's managers comment that, so far this year, it has been an incredibly turbulent period in global equity markets, with real gyrations in expectations as the world has been forced to adjust to rapidly changing geopolitical norms.
+In the second half of 2024, there was strong positive sentiment towards global small caps that saw them outperform US large caps, reversing a pattern of marked underperformance over the previous two years.
+As valuations became stretched - particularly in the US as the market looked forward to tax cuts and deregulation designed to stimulate economic activity - EWI's manager took the opportunity to trim some holdings that had done particularly well (for example, Doximity and Axon Enterprise), rotating into opportunities where it saw better value.

-However, much of the turnaround in the latter part of 2024 has unwound so far in 2025, a period in which global equity markets have had to reappraise US policy priorities.
-The managers say that the era of globalisation and frictionless trade that defined the past two decades has given way to heightened geopolitical tension and shifting alliances.
-Strategic self-reliance is now a stated priority - evident in both corporate efforts to secure supply chains and renewed focus at the sovereign level on access to critical technologies and defence capability.
+However, much of the turnaround in the latter part of 2024 has unwound so far in 2025, as global equity markets have had to reappraise US policy priorities.
+The era of globalisation and frictionless trade that defined the past two decades has given way to heightened geopolitical tension and shifting alliances.
+Strategic self-reliance is now a clear priority - evident in both corporate efforts to secure supply chains and renewed focus at the sovereign level on access to critical technologies and defence capability.

-This backdrop appears to be less benign.
-However, the managers say that it brings with it a degree of clarity that investors are beginning to treat as the new normal - despite the many uncertainties that remain.
-They see two potential implications.
-First, it could help investors to extend their time horizons once more, reversing the trend toward shorter-term thinking that followed the inflation and interest rate shocks.
-Perhaps more significantly, it could help to delineate which areas of structural change - whether technological, sectoral, or company-led - are best placed to benefit from this evolving landscape.
+This is clearly a less benign backdrop.
+However, it brings with it a degree of clarity that investors are beginning to treat as the new normal - despite the many uncertainties that remain.
+We see two key implications.
+First, it enables investors to extend their time horizons once more, reversing the trend toward shorter-term thinking that followed the inflation and interest rate shocks.
+Perhaps more significantly, it helps delineate which areas of structural change - whether technological, sectoral, or company-led - are best placed to benefit from this evolving landscape.